joshuahaertel/tictactoe/lessons/3/lesson.md

 }
 ```

-Homework assignment: Finish adding the verbs to the nouns, following the `Player class` example.
+Homework assignment: Finish adding the verbs to the nouns in plantUML, following the `Player class` example.

 Hint: There are 5 more verbs to add that belong to `Player`s and 3 other nouns.